 Bayesian Estimation of Decision Models

-PLEASE NOTE: This is the first version I post, and it will inevitably contain some (hopefully small) mistakes, inconsistencies between section, and passages that are difficult to understand.
+PLEASE NOTE: This initial version will inevitably contain some (hopefully small) mistakes, inconsistencies between section, and passages that are difficult to understand.
 If you do find such errors or have questions, do not hesitate to contact me.

 If you use code from these notes in your work, or if you build upon the exposition in this tutorial, please cite the notes as follows: